harjotsbhatia/FetchRewards-TakeHome/README.md

 ## Overview

-The FetchRewards Desserts application showcases a collection of desserts and their detailed recipes fetched from an external API.
+The FetchRewards Desserts application showcases a collection of desserts and their detailed recipes fetched from an external API: https://themealdb.com/api.php.
 This document provides an overview of the application's architecture, including models, view models, views, and service layers, and outlines potential areas for future enhancements.

 <div align="center">